surbhir506/cloudhome_backend/README.md

-# 📁 FolderX - Backend
+# 📁 Backend

-This is the backend for the FolderX project, a robust file management system designed to streamline your digital workspace.
+This is the backend for the project, a robust file management system designed to streamline your digital workspace.

 ## Tech Stack